Looking Through BMO Life Insurance Reviews?

 Critical Illness Insurance is increasingly being sold because people are living longer after serious illnesses such as cancer.

-If you get critically ill but don’t die this can cause as many issues for your family sustains a sudden death.
+If you get critically ill but don’t die this can cause as many issues for your family as a sudden death.
 In fact, it can cause even more financial pain if your situation goes on for years.

 Critical Illness insurance is meant to cover your income if such an event occurs.
 You select a plan and coverage amount and if you are diagnosed with a covered medical condition your family receives a tax-free cash benefit.